MileHacker Logo

 Winter for Cozy Experiences

-Consider a winter visit for lower crowds, holiday lights, ice skating, and a focus on indoor attractions and cozy dining.
+Consider a winter visit for lower crowds, holiday lights, skating on ice, and a focus on indoor attractions and cozy dining.

 Different Interests

-If your initial trip centered on history, a return visit could be dedicated to outdoor adventures or the culinary scene.
+If your initial trip centered on history, a return visit may be dedicated to outside adventures or the culinary scene.

 Great River Road